Get exclusive premium content! Sign up for a membership now!

 When we were all in our Hunter Safety class, we were told to use the tip of the trigger finger.
 So I have spent years perfecting the use of 1/8th-inch of my finger right on the very edge of the trigger.

-The more you insert your finger into the trigger guard, the lesser your shot accuracy will become.
+The more you insert your finger into the trigger guard, the less your shot accuracy will be.

 Here is what I have learned since then.
 The tip of the trigger finger on the edge of the trigger pushes the gun to the left.